 SIR: The undersigned was a member of the firm of Hiatt & Co., doing business with the Osage Indians at the time referred to in the following statement.
-There were at the same time (1873), two other firms at the agency, viz, Dunlap & Florer, were at the same time (1873), two oner firms at the agency, or a safewards Florer & Rankin, and Captain Coy & Co.
+There where at the same time (1873), two other firms at the agency, viz, Dunlap & Florer, aftewards Florer & Rankin, and Captain Coy & Co.
 The Indians had become indebted to these three concerns for necessary supplies to an amount aggregating from \$16,000 to \$18,000, pretty evenly divided between the three.
 Finding they could not pay these claims from proceeds of hunt or their small cash annuity, they, in full council and without a dissenting voice, decided to make it a national debt.

-To that end they united in a petition, addressed to their agent and the superintendent of Indian affairs, asking the payment of these debts out of their common fund.
+To that end they united in a petition, addressed to their agent and the superintendent of Indian affairs; asking the payment of these debts out of their common fund.
 There was but one petition; it specified the total amount and the amount due the traders respectively.
 Florer & Rankin and Hiatt & Co.'s claims were paid in full by Superintendent Hoag; owing to some clerical error the claim of Captain Coy & Co. was left out, and paid in part at the next payment, when it was again allowed and agreed to be paid in installments.

 Now, this I can say from personal knowledge, the claim of Captain Coy & Co. was on precisely the footing of the others, and as much entitled to full and prompt payment.